West 22nd Street Penthouse

 New York, New York

-This project started with an old brick building, just yards from Manhattan’s High Line.
-Our client wanted a contemporary home in historic Chelsea, plus space for retail and residential tenants.
+This project started with an old brick building just yards from Manhattan’s planned but then-unbuilt High Line.
+Our client, a restauranteur and a Knicks fan, wanted a contemporary home in historic Chelsea, plus space for ground floor retail and second floor residential tenants.
 Historic guidelines required that we keep the façade.
 Everything else on the 50-foot by 100-foot lot was demolished.
+The design doubled the number of stories of the original building.
+The residence, on the top three floors, weaves together sculptural form and multi-level courtyards with a latticework of catwalks and trellises.
+Each interior space relates to this interior progression, as well as to the landscape of the courtyard and the temporality of the sky.

-In its place installed a piling system and steel structure to support the design, which doubled the number of stories of the original building.
-The house, occupying the uppermost stories, begins on the third floor.
-Approach is by a long interior stair from the street that, at the top, opens into a garden; the house wraps around on three sides.
-The garden is both entryway and center—an airy void that offers a counterweight to the dense urban surroundings.
-Our intent was to make an aperture for daylight to illuminate the interiors and through which occupants visually connect to the home’s layered spaces.
-Each floor of the house has spaces for sitting, recreation or taking in views of the skyline: a deck runs the length of the second-floor; the third floor has a garden and basketball court.
+In places the façade is fully engaged in the definition of interior space; at other points the façade is detached and becomes an object – a kind of relic that reflects the passing of time.
+The garden permeates the design: Our intent was to make an aperture for daylight to illuminate the interiors and through which occupants connect visually to the home’s layered spaces.
+Each floor of the house has spaces for sitting, recreation or taking in views of the skyline; an interconnected deck runs the length of the second floor; and a garden and basketball court occupy the third level.